-|Great Lakes Renaissance Festivals and Medieval Faires – Imagine Knights, Jesters, and an Occasional Dragon.
+|Best Great Lakes Renaissance Festivals and Medieval Faires Offer Interactive Games, Jousting Knights, and an Occasional Dragon.

 Planning a summer road trip to the 16th century is easy in Ohio, Michigan, Wisconsin and Minnesota where faires and festivals are populated by knights, maidens, and royalty and the atmosphere is punctuated by entertainment and living history moments creating a carefree experience difficult to duplicate on your own.

-(weekends early July to mid-August).
+(weekends July to mid-August).
 The shire of Avaloch is the landing base for a creative day of time travel in England’s Sherwood Forest where knights, fair damsels, bards and minstrels populate the shire with merriment.
 The Field of Honor provides the setting for jousting and games of honor.
 Young children love the magic of the hand- powered rides and almost everyone enjoys the games of skill which include archery and axe-throwing.
 Stroll the village and watch artisans demonstrating their crafts or take a seat and listen to musicians and entertainers performing on 12 stages nestled under the trees.
 Food is plentiful and includes festival favorites – turkey legs, scrumptious baked potatoes, sugar-coated roasted almonds, frozen custards, and most tempting pastries.
-Bonus points:
+Bonus Points:

 Great lakes Medieval Faire 3033 State Route 534, Rock Creek, OH 44084, US. seven miles south of I-90 on St. Rt.
 534, near Geneva, Ohio.
 (440) 474-4283, toll-free 1-855-FAIRE-4-U (1-855-324-7348) or www.medievalfaire.com

 Michigan Renaissance Festival – Knights, maidens, and magical creatures